 However, even in cases where Christians had abandoned their faith for Islam, the churches were left standing.
 Even when in ruins, they were still left alone since the Muslims could not even think of razing them down, so that if they wanted to build a mosque they would build it in front of these churches.
 Indeed the survival of Christianity under Arab rule even surprised the Spaniards when they re-entered Tuledo and the Normans when they took Sicily.
 Christian churches were found to be intact while its clergy celebrated its holy liturgy without any interference whatsoever.

 Likewise when Constantinople fell to the Turks in 1453 after nearly a thousand years of holding out against the forces of Islam, the Ottoman Sultan Muhammad II did everything in his power to make its citizens feel safe.
 He proclaimed himself Protector of the Church and strictly forbade the persecution of Christians.
 He even granted a decree to the newly elected patriarch Gennadios, securing to him and his successors and the bishops under him, the enjoyment of all the old privileges enjoyed under the former Byzantine rule.
 The patriarch received from the hands of the Sultan himself the pastoral staff, the symbol of his office, together with a purse of a thousand gold ducats and a horse with gorgeous trappings, on which he was privileged to ride with his train through the city.
-All this for a church that had not only fought against Islamdom tooth and nail for over a thousand years, but had also oppressed fellow Christians of rival sects.
+All this for a church that had not only fought against Islamdom tooth and nail for nearly a thousand years, but had also oppressed fellow Christians of rival sects.

 The same was true of Spain where Muslims ruled for over 700 years with such mildness that everybody including the large Christian and Jewish communities prospered equally.
 In Moghul India, where Muslims ruled for over 300 years, the Hindus were never forced to embrace Islam.
 Those who did so entered the faith willingly and were mostly from the depressed castes who were looked down upon by their fellow Hindus.
 When the British took over India, they found the Hindus to be a thriving community governed by their own laws and customs tempered of course by a few restrictions the humane Moghuls had imposed such as laying down that a widow could only be burnt on her husband’s funeral pyre in keeping with the then common Hindu custom if she herself desired it and was not being forced into it.